 Leave for a couple of days on a level surface.

-You could of course leave it the grey of the concrete which is a pretty sweet look in the right room.
+You could of course leave it the grey of the concrete which is a pretty sweet look in the right room and fashionable right now.

 I say to them that when I’m dead it will be worth a lot of money.
 If I sit under it after hanging it that time may come sooner than I’d like as it’s pretty heavy!